Zunaeed-Imran/GitLab-Documentation/README.md

 - Reviewed and approved.
 - Added query
 - Reviewed and approved API MR 120
+- Reviewed and approved UI MR 243.
+Here, 192 is issue ID.

 ### Delete branch from local PC after MR the branch.
 - to delete from local `ctrl+shift+p`